 Explicitly deferred.
 Valuable but not for this release cycle.

-IbisFlow MoSCoW session — coming soon
+IbisFlow MoSCoW categorisation session

 IbisFlow MaxDiff session — coming soon